by Sam Klaidman | Apr 6, 2015 | Customer Loyalty

 by Sam Klaidman | Mar 5, 2015 | Customer Loyalty

-For the past seven years, my friend Jon Picoult, Founder & Principal at Watermark Consulting, has demonstrated the connection between CX maturity (CX leaders and laggards) and stock performance.
-(A complete copy of the study’s results is available here.)
+For the past seven years, my friend Jon Picoult, Founder and Principal at Watermark Consulting, has demonstrated a connection between CX maturity (as measured by CX leaders and laggards) and stock performance.

 by Sam Klaidman | Jan 26, 2015 | Customer Loyalty